kubestellar/kubestellar/docs/content/direct/example-wecs.md

-# Create and Register WECs for examples
+# Create and Register WECs for the "Common Setup" used in Examples

 The following steps show how to create two new `kind` clusters and register them with the hub as descibed in the